MyMindsMadness/NetToDevNet/README.md

 A simple Git Template linked to "My First Repo" project.

+## interface_reconfig

+This project runs 2 main scripts, a reconnaissance script (reconn.py) and the Reconfiguration script. (reconfig.py).
+This script is ideal to make mass interfaces changes within an enterprise environment. within the script we look to change the line
+    "authentication order dot1x mab" to "authentication order mab dot1x"

+To do this it searches for a string existing within the desired interfaces.
+For example a common description or common confiuguration setting.
+Where this string is detected, the interface will be reconfigured.
+In addition the script will output several files.
+    1. A Backup of the file backup/ip.add.re.ss.txt
+    2. An audit of which interfaces will be changed

+Complete the json file with your device details.
+Change the seach string to your desired common string and run.

 ## Interface Parser

 This project is to parse interface of the Cisco IOS interfaces, breaking it down in to machine friendly json.